 Like other flexible pipe materials, PVC experiences ring deflection in response to external loads.
 Two PVC Pipe News articles review the deflection-response mechanism.
 The first article is "Back to Basics: Time Dependent Variables for Flexible Sewer Pipe."
 The article reviews the key elements that determine the long-term ring deflection that a flexible pipe will experience.
 It will also show that the time-dependent elements do not include creep.
 The second article is "A More Typical Deflection Response."

-PVC Sewer Pipe Standards are summarized on a single sheet.
+PVC Sanitary Sewer Pipe Standards are summarized on a single sheet.

 This Canada-specific comparison of PVC and polypropylene (PP) sewer pipes is based on: (1) For PVC sewer pipe – decades of research and field experience: (2) For PP’s new sanitary-sewer pipe – brief history of usage with unknown longevity.

 ASTM standards limit ring deflection to 7.5%.
-The PVC Pipe News article, "Deflection: What Are the Limits?" looks at performance issues when ring deflections exceeds 7.5%.
+The PVC Pipe News article, "Deflection: What Are the Limits?" looks at performance issues when ring deflection exceeds 7.5%.

 How does ring deflection affect the hydraulic capacity of buried PVC sewer pipe?
 Read "The Effects of Deflection on Sewer Hydraulics, The Sequel," from PVC Pipe News.